mach3builders/ui-laravel/README.md

-# Mach3builders UI helpers
+# Mach3Builders UI helpers
-This package contains little helper functions for the mach3builders user interface. see [ui.mach3builders.nl](http://ui.mach3builders.nl/) for more information.
+This package contains little helper functions for the Laravel package to use with Mach3Builders' User Interface. see [ui.mach3builders.nl](http://ui.mach3builders.nl/) for more information.

 ## Installation